 Every day he tells me he loves me and how beautiful I am, many times.
-When I question the "beautiful", he tells me off, for not trusting or believing him.
+When I question the "beautiful", he tells me off for not trusting or believing him.

 Marriage is a wonderful thing when two people make each other so happy.
 We are both fortunate to have found each other.
-He's not perfect by any means as are none of us, but to me his faults are worth living with, otherwise what else would I have to make my girlfriends laugh about when we get together!
+He's not perfect by any means as are none of us, but to me his faults are worth living with, otherwise what else would I have to make my girlfriends laugh about when we all get together!
 And, if he were perfect, I wouldn't be able to blame everything on him, and that would be no fun either!

-Happy Valentines Day to you all!
+Happy Valentines day to you all!

 Karen Serino is a life and style blogger, sharing fashion, fitness and fun for youthful women in their forties, fifties and beyond.